ALM for insurers with multiple underwriting lines and portfolio constraints: a Lagrangian duality approach: Introduction

-Our approach to the utility maximization problem follows closely the martingale and convex duality method started by He and Pearson \cite{hepearson}, Karatzas, Lehoczky and Shreve \cite{karatzas91} and Cvitaniv and Karatzas \cite{cvikar} (see also the books by Karatzas and Shreve \cite{karatzas1998methods}) that consists in formulating an associated dual minimization problem and finding conditions for absence of duality gap.
-This method has been remarkably effective to solve the investment-consumption problem in a jump-diffusion setting (see e.g. Goll and Kallsen \cite{goll2000}, Kallsen \cite{kallsen2000}, Callegaro and Vargiolu \cite{callevar} and Michelbrink and Le \cite{michelbrink}) as well as the investment problem for insurers, see for instance the works by Wang, Xia and Zhang \cite{wang2007optimal} that uses the martingale method with CARA and mean-variance preferences and a Levy-type risk process, Zhou \cite{zhou2009optimal} that obtains closed-form solutions in a similar model with CARA-type utility, and Liu \cite{liu2010optimal} that also uses the martingale method for both CARA and mean-variance preferences and characterizes the mean-variance frontier.
-More recently, in Zou and Cadenillas \cite{zou2014optimal} CARA, CRRA and mean-variance preferences are considered and, to the best of our knowledge, volume of underwriting is for the first time considered as a control variable with the martingale method.
+Our approach to the utility maximization problem follows closely the (Lagrangian) convex duality method started by He and Pearson \cite{hepearson}, Karatzas, Lehoczky and Shreve \cite{karatzas91} and Cvitaniv and Karatzas \cite{cvikar} (see also the books by Karatzas and Shreve \cite{karatzas1998methods}) that consists in formulating an associated dual minimization problem and finding conditions for absence of duality gap.
+This method has been remarkably effective to solve the investment-consumption problem in a jump-diffusion setting (see e.g. Goll and Kallsen \cite{goll2000}, Kallsen \cite{kallsen2000}, Callegaro and Vargiolu \cite{callevar} and Michelbrink and Le \cite{michelbrink}) as well as the investment problem for insurers, see for instance the work by Wang, Xia and Zhang \cite{wang2007optimal} that uses the martingale method with CARA and mean-variance preferences and a Levy-type risk process, Zhou \cite{zhou2009optimal} that obtains closed-form solutions in a similar model with CARA-type utility, and Liu \cite{liu2010optimal} that also uses the martingale method for both CARA and mean-variance preferences and characterizes the mean-variance frontier.
+More recently, Zou and Cadenillas \cite{zou2014optimal} consider CARA, CRRA and mean-variance preferences, and use the volume of underwriting as a control variable.
+However, they consider only non-random valued claims.

-In the present paper, we successfully adapt the martingale approach to address the optimal ALM problem with random liabilities.
-Our main result is a sufficient condition for existence of an optimal strategy in terms of the solution pair of a linear backward jump-diffusion SDE.
-Although the optimality condition in the main result seems rather restrictive, it simplifies significantly in the case of CRRA preferences.
+Rising lending costs and regulatory restrictions have tightened portfolio allocation constraints in the property and casualty insurance industry.
+Recently, Reddic \cite{reddic2021under} showed that investment limitations imposed by insurance regulators can inhibit desired investment allocation post the financial crisis.
+The main theoretical contribution of the present paper is to adapt successfully the martingale and convex duality approach to address the optimal ALM problem with random liabilities and portfolio constraints: we prove a general verification-type theorem that provides a sufficient condition for existence of an optimal strategy in terms of the solution of a backward jump-diffusion SDE, and characterize the precautionary effect of risk-aversion and prudence of insurer preferences, as well as portfolio constraints, arrival rates and first-order stochastic dominance of claim distributions, on the earnings retention policy of the firm.